dragon.workflows.batch.Batch

 process(process_template: ProcessTemplate, reads: list | None = None, writes: list | None = None, name: str | None = None, timeout: float = 1000000000.0) Job[source]

 Creates a new process task.
-Arguments for the process passed using ProcessTemplate.args that are of type AsyncDict will create a dependency for this task on the output specified by the AsyncDict.
-Further, the output specified by the AsyncDict will be passed in place of the AsyncDict when the process executes.
+Arguments for a process passed using ProcessTemplate.args that are of type Task will create a dependency for this task on the output of the task specified by the argument.
+Further, the output of the specified task will be passed in place of the Task argument when the process executes.

 Parameters: